helium/HIP/0000-miner-update.md

 runtime and client-side scripts will need to be added to nextgate for automatic teardown and setup of miner images on the Hotspots.

+The only way to configure a consumer Hotspot right now is through Helium's mobile app.
+That means some write-only characteristics (MinerUpdateSourceUrl, SslPublicCert and SignifyPublicKey) will need to be added to the BLE GATT server so that users can switch from ota.helium.com to an alternative OTA server for miner updates.
+Similar write-only characteristics will need to be added if we decide to let users fetch their miner updates from a Docker registry of their choosing.
+Docker supports signing and verification of images from a specific registry using a feature known as Docker Content Trust.
+Runtime enforcement of signed image verification requires Docker Enterprise Engine.

 # Drawbacks
 [drawbacks]: #drawbacks